satorioh/google-enhancer/README.md

 * **Q: Can I enable night mode and card-style ui together ?**
 * A: Yes, although I don't recommend to do so.
 Considering some user may want to enable them at same time,I made some changes to let them work together.

-* **Q: Why site search function not work ?**
+* **Q: Why site search / my shortcut site function not work ?**
-* A: First, you need select the text you want to search, then right click and site search item will show.
+* A: First, you need enable site search / my shortcut site function, then select the text you want to search, then right click and site search item will show.

 * **Q: Can I sync settings between different computers ?**
 * A: Yes.
 You just need to login your Chrome, and extension will sync settings automatically via your google account.